 Copyright management information includes:

-It is illegal to do any of the following if you know or have reasonable grounds to know that it will induce, facilitate or conceal a copyright infringement:
+It is illegal to do any of the following if you know or have reasonable grounds to know that it will induce, facilitate, or conceal a copyright infringement:

 For example, it is illegal to remove the copyright notice from a program and then copy and place it online without the copyright owner's permission.

-Any person injured by a violation of the law may sue the violator for damages and seek to obtain a court injunction ordering the violator to stop distributing the work from which the copyright management information was removed, altered or falsified.
+Any person injured by a violation of the law may sue the violator for damages and seek to obtain a court injunction ordering the violator to stop distributing the work from which the copyright management information was removed, altered, or falsified.
 Such a suit may be brought in addition to any suit for copyright infringement the person may have against the violator.

 Example: John is the author and copyright owner of a program called AuctionWatch that helps people bid in online auctions.
 He sells the program through his own website.
 He discovers that the program has been copied and placed on another website without permission.
-John's name, the title of the program and the copyright notice were removed from the program before it was placed online.
+John's name, the title of the program, and the copyright notice were removed from the program before it was placed online.
 John can sue the website for copyright infringement for illegally copying and distributing his program.
 He can also sue for removing the copyright management information from his work--his name, title and copyright notice.
 He can obtain damages for both violations--copyright infringement and illegal removal of copyright management information.
 Ordinarily, both legal claims would be joined in a single lawsuit brought by John against the website.

 There are some situations where it is permissible to remove copyright management information without the copyright owner's permission.

-First, the new law provides that such an action is permissible if permitted by law.
+First, the law provides that such an action is acceptable if permitted by law.
 One case where the law may permit removing copyright management information is when material is copied on the grounds of fair use.
 The fair use privilege permits people to copy portions of copyrighted works without obtaining permission from the copyright owner under certain circumstances In some cases it may not be possible or convenient to include copyright management information when a work is copied on the grounds of fair use--for example, when creating a parody of a copyrighted work.
 In this event, its removal would likely not be considered a legal violation.

 Although the law doesn't explicitly say so, it doesn't apply to works that have entered the public domain.
 Such works may be freely copied and altered in any way.
 Since no one owns a public domain work, no harm is done by removing copyright management information.

-Finally, law enforcement, intelligence and other government agencies are permitted to alter or remove copyright management information in order to carry out lawful investigative, protective, information security or intelligence activities.
+Finally, law enforcement, intelligence, and other government agencies are permitted to alter or remove copyright management information in order to carry out lawful investigative, protective, information security, or intelligence activities.